Ashok Choudhary: Personal life

+Career

 In 2000 Bihar Legislative Assembly election, he won from Barbigha (Vidhan Sabha constituency) as an Indian National Congress candidate.
 Later in 2013, he was appointed Chief of Bihar Pradesh Congress Committee.
 In 2014, he was elected as Member of Bihar Legislative Council.
 He held the position as Minister of Department of Education and Department of Information Technology in Government of Bihar from 2015 to 2017 and 2020 to present.

 In 2018, he left Indian National Congress and joined Janta Dal United.
 He was appointed Minister of Building Construction Department, Government of Bihar on 2 June 2019.

+Literary works

+Controversies

+Prashant Kishor has alleged that Bihar minister Ashok Choudhary, a close aide of Chief Minister Nitish Kumar, acquired land worth Rs 200 crore in the past two years.